Our Team Members

 Dr. Menning grew up in the Chicago area.
 She received her undergraduate degree from the University of Illinois and then went on to receive her Doctor of Veterinary Medicine degree at the University of Missouri in 2012.
 She completed an internship at Alameda East Veterinary Hospital and worked in the Denver area before joining Franktown Animal Clinic in September 2015.
 She enjoys reading, playing the piano, and going to concerts in her free time.

-Wendy has been with Franktown Animal Clinic since 2004 and has worked in the veterinary industry for 14 years!
-She decided to pursue a career in veterinary medicine because she “wanted to be part of something that helps animals in some way.
-Originally, I wanted to become a zoologist but started to respect the vet techs while watching Animal Planet.”
+Wendy has been with Franktown Animal Clinic since 2004 and has worked in the veterinary industry for 18 years!
+She graduated from the Bel-Rea Institute of Animal Technology in 2003.
+Wendy decided to pursue a career in veterinary medicine because she “wanted to be part of something that helps animals in some way.”
+Originally, she wanted to become a zoologist but started to respect the vet techs while watching Animal Planet.

-She loves spending time with her cat, Ambush, and all of her house sitting funny extended family members.
-She also likes reading, movies, computer games, and doing crafts.
-She also makes handmade gifts for the holidays.
+In her free time, she loves spending time with her cat, Bling, and all of her house-sitting furry family members.
+She also likes reading, movies, computer games, and doing crafts such as handmade gifts for the holidays.
+Something interesting about Wendy is that she has a twin sister and enjoys drawing and painting.

 Amy W., C.V.T.